chorvick/chorvick/README.md

 ### I’m currently working on a full stack development program through the University Of Pennsylvania.

-## I am working hard every day on learnin new technologies.
+## I am working hard every day on learning new technologies.
 Expected graduation mid June 2021 as Full Stack Developer.

 I have some examples of my work.